Internment of German Americans: Military internees

 Before the U.S. entered the war, several Imperial German Navy vessels were docked in U.S. ports; officials ordered them to leave within 24 hours or submit to detention.
 The crews were first treated as alien detainees and then as prisoners of war (POWs).
-In December 1914 the German gunboat Cormoran, pursued by the Imperial Japanese Navy, tried to take on provisions and refuel in Guam.
+In December 1914 the German auxiliary cruiser Cormoran, pursued by the Imperial Japanese Navy, tried to take on provisions and refuel in Guam.
 When denied what he required, the commanding officer accepted internment as enemy aliens rather than return to sea without sufficient fuel.
 The ship's guns were disabled.
 Most of the crew lived on board, since there were no housing facilities available.
 During the several years the Germans were detainees, they outnumbered U.S. Marines in Guam.
 Relations were cordial, and a U.S. Navy nurse married one of the Cormoran's officers.

 As a result of U-boat attacks on U.S. shipping to Europe, the U.S. broke off diplomatic relations with Germany on February 4, 1917.
 U.S. officials in Guam then imposed greater restrictions on the German detainees.
 Those who had moved to quarters on land returned to the ship.
 Following the U.S. declaration of war on Germany in April 1917, the Americans demanded "the immediate and unconditional surrender of the ship and personnel."
 The German captain and his crew blew up the ship, taking several German lives.
 Six whose bodies were found were buried in the U.S. Naval Cemetery in Apra with full military honors.
 The surviving 353 German service members became prisoners of war, and on April 29 were shipped to the U.S. mainland.

 Non-German crewmen were treated differently.
 Four Chinese nationals started work as personal servants in the homes of wealthy locals.
 Another 28, Melanesians from German New Guinea, were confined on Guam and denied the rations and monthly allowance that other POWs received.
 The crews of the cruiser Geier and an accompanying supply ship, which sought refuge from the Imperial Japanese Navy in Honolulu in November 1914, were similarly interned, becoming POWs when the US entered the war.